Comparing Elbit and L3 Night Vision Tubes: Which Brand Offers Better Performance?

 Why Is Vision Better Than LiDar?

-Vision is better than LiDar because vision can capture high quality image and videos.
-Whereas, Lidar uses pulses of laser to measure the surroundings, making a 3D map.
+Vision is better than LiDar because it can capture high-quality images and videos.
+Meanwhile, Lidar uses laser pulses to measure the surroundings, making a 3D map.

 Conclusion